josephchay/SADLDAS/README.md

 ### Sample Results

-Go to `src/results` directory to view multiple sample rendering results outcome from successful training of our agent!
+Go to `results` directory to view multiple sample rendering results outcome from successful training of our agent!

 Regarding Humanoid, future enhancements can be integrated to make it even better!